ZeidBsaibes/refresh-feed/README.md

 ## please add the .env file I have provided in a separate link when submitting this repo to BrainStation

+## Environments

+Main is public at refreshfeed.com

+.env variables have been added to Vercel depoloyment environment.

 ## Database

 The DB is PostGres and hosted on the Vercel Platform, there is only only databse environment